OP-Engineering/link-preview-js/README.md

 Returns a Promise that resolves with an object describing the provided link.
 The info object returned varies depending on the content type (MIME type) returned in the HTTP response (see below for variations of response).
-Rejects with an error if response can not be parsed or if there was no URL in the text provided.
+Rejects with an error if the response can not be parsed or if there was no URL in the text provided.

 ### Text/HTML URL